-The Audi RS Q8 Estate blends endless practicality with scintillating performance to make itself one of the most versatile cars on the market.
+The Audi RS Q8 blends endless practicality with scintillating performance to make itself one of the most versatile cars on the market.

 Shocking running costs.